-Two Gigabit Ethernet ports (LAN1, LAN2) are located on the I/O back panel.
-In addition to the LAN ports, a dedicated IPMI LAN is located above the USB0/1 ports on the back panel.
+Two (-F: LAN1, LAN2) or Four (-LN4F Only: LAN1-LAN4) 1 Gigabit Ethernet ports are located on the I/O back panel.
+In addition, a dedicated IPMI LAN is located above the USB0/1 ports on the back panel.
 All of these ports accept RJ45 cables.
-Please refer to the LED Indicator section for LAN LED information.
+Refer to the LED Indicator section for LAN LED information.